Trushali29/Air-Quality-Analysis/README.md

 | City | Text | The name of the city or town where the AQI was measured |
 | AQI | Numeric | The Air Quality Index value indicating the level of air pollution for that day |

-**State, District, and Disease-wise Cases and Deaths reported due to Outbreak of Diseases as per Weekly reports under IDSP**
+**Dataset: State, District, and Disease-wise Cases and Deaths reported due to Outbreak of Diseases as per Weekly reports under IDSP**

 This dataset records weekly outbreak data of various diseases across Indian states and districts, as collected under the Integrated Disease Surveillance Programme (IDSP).
 It includes the number of reported cases and deaths for specific diseases during each epidemiological week.
 This data helps monitor and respond to public health threats.